-Several arguments have been employed in attempting to buttress this position.
-For example, it has been argued: God cannot be tempted (James 1:13); but Jesus was tempted (Matthew 4:1ff; Luke 4:1ff ).
-The conclusion is thus supposed to be: Jesus did not exist in the form of God.
+Another has argued that according to James 1:13, God cannot be tempted.
+But Jesus was tempted (Mt.
+4:1ff; Lk.
+4:1ff ).
+Therefore, the conclusion is supposed to be: Jesus did not exist in the form of God.

-What these writers have failed to realize, with reference to James 1:13, is that God the Father—not Christ the Son—is in view in that context.
-James was not discussing the nature and/or role of Christ.
+What these writers have failed to realize with reference to James 1:13 is that God the Father—not Christ the Son—is in view in that context.
+James was not discussing the nature or role of Christ on earth.
 Thus, it is improper to generalize regarding the nature of the Lord from this brief reference.

-The text commonly appealed to as proof that Jesus did not exist on Earth in “the form of God” is Philippians 2:6.
-Here is the full context of what Paul wrote:
+Another text commonly appealed to as proof that Jesus did not exist on Earth in “the form of God” is Philippians 2:6.

-Have this mind in you, which was also in Christ Jesus: who, existing in the form of God, counted not the being on an equality with God a thing to be grasped, but emptied himself, taking the form of a servant, being made in the likeness of men; and being found in fashion as a man, he humbled himself, becoming obedient even unto death, yea, the death of the cross (Philippians 2:5-8, ASV).
+Have this mind in you, which was also in Christ Jesus: who, existing in the form of God, counted not the being on an equality with God a thing to be grasped, but emptied himself, taking the form of a servant, being made in the likeness of men; and being found in fashion as a man, he humbled himself, becoming obedient even unto death, yea, the death of the cross (Phil.
+2:5-8, ASV).

 But the position advocated is incorrect for the following reasons.

-In Philippians 2:6, Paul spoke of Christ as “existing in the form of God” The term “existing” is not a past tense form.
+In Philippians 2:6, Paul spoke of Christ as “existing in the form of God.”
+The term “existing” is not a past tense form.
 It translates the Greek term

-huparchon, a present tense participle.
+huparchon, a present-tense participle.
 The present tense reveals that the Savior’s existence, in the “form of God,” is a sustained mode of being, not one that was interrupted by the incarnation.

-There was a time when the second Person of the Godhead did not exist as man; there has never been a time when he was not in “the form of God.”
+There was a time when the second Person of the Godhead did not exist as man.
+There has never been a time when he was not in the form of God.

-Contrary to the evidence, however, it has been alleged that whereas Christ existed in the form of God prior to the incarnation, he divested himself of that status while on Earth.
-Finally, according to the theory under review, Jesus resumed the form-of-God nature when he returned to heaven.
+Contrary to the evidence, however, it has been alleged that whereas Christ existed in the form of God prior to the incarnation, he divested himself of that divine status while on Earth.
+Eventually, according to the theory under review, Jesus resumed the form-of-God nature when he returned to heaven.